Xenotransplantation: Using Animal Organs for Humans

 In the meantime, Novartis Pharma AG, the Swiss pharmaceutical giant and Imutran’s parent company, has been testing its pig organs in baboons.
 So has its main competitor, Nextran, a Princeton, New Jersey-based subsidiary of medical product maker Baxter International.
 After the PERV study appeared in Science, Novartis officials said they need to “refine” their anti-rejection drug combination before they can proceed to human studies.
 They’ll also need approval, here in the United States, from the Food and Drug Administration.

-But the pressure is on.
-Novartis makes cyclosporine, the drug nearly every transplant patient takes to fight rejection.
-If they succeed with xenotransplantation, demand for the drug will skyrocket.
-Weiss and Purdy agree that the potential benefits of successful xenotransplantation are huge for individuals suffering from organ failure.
-For the public, however, the risks are as high as they are speculative.“Although it now seems unlikely that each of the long series of steps required for the worst-case scenarios would occur, we do not know this, nor can we forecast the consequences if just a few of those steps occurred,” Purdy writes.
+“Although it now seems unlikely that each of the long series of steps required for the worst-case scenarios would occur, we do not know this, nor can we forecast the consequences if just a few of those steps occurred,” Purdy writes.
 “Because xenotransplantation could extend life if rejection problems are overcome, it is hoped that these fears will prove groundless.
 However, because of the possibility of risk to third parties, the scientific community must show why it is reasonable to proceed.”

 The Lesson of Cryptocurrency: We Can Design Better Money

 By design, cryptocurrency is made for equality by assigning value to humanitarian efforts, feeding the hungry and lifting people from poverty.